cscpsut/PlayGroundsCTF-2022/README.md

     level: easy to medium

-    the email constains a X-Originating-IP header which is used to open a "malicious" website then you are asked to check if its malicious without opening it using a website called virtustotal https://www.virustotal.com/ and the flag will be in the community section<br/><br/>
+    the email contains an X-Originating-IP header which is used to open a "malicious" website then you are asked to check if its malicious without opening it, using a website called virtustotal https://www.virustotal.com/ and the flag will be in the community section<br/><br/>
  - **1-1 characters**

     Quality: 2/5